GetTerminus/terminus-ui/terminus-ui/cohort-date-range/src/cohort-date-range.component.md

 ];
 ```

-NOTE: The keys inside the passed in `cohorts` object defined as `TsDateCohort` interface has to be in the form of
+The keys inside the passed in `cohorts` object must match the `TsDateCohort` interface:

 ```typescript
 {